-The Devils Flower Mantis is one of the largest of all species of praying mantis.
+The Devil’s Flower Mantis is one of the largest of all praying mantis.
 Of those that mimic flowers, it is the largest known.
-Also, the insect is the only species classified under the genus: Idolomantis.
+Also, the insect is the only species classified under the genus Idolomantis.

-When confonted by a predator, the insect will display its arms and bright colors.
-This is an attempt to dissuade the potential predator.
+When confonted by a predator, the insect will display its arms and bright colors in an attempt to dissuade the potential attack.
 What is more, their front legs are raised to expose the conspicuous patterns depicted on the bottom of the thorax and abdomen.
 Likewise, the wings display a combination of vibrant colors.

 Observations of the species indicates the additional tactic of shifting their wings left to right to startle and confuse predators.
-When prey is near, the Devils Flower Mantis impersonates a flower, and remains motionless.
+When prey is near, the Devil’s Flower Mantis impersonates a flower, and remains motionless.
 When the prey draws close, they strike with lightning speed.
-In fact, their legs are capable of maintaining a strong grip on the prey.
+Further, their legs are capable of maintaining a strong grip on the prey.

 Todd Sain Sr.